lpheller/mo/README.md

 # Mortimer CLI

-A personal helper CLI tool, with a bunch of commands to support me in my dev workflow.
+A personal helper CLI tool with a few commands that support me in my daily development workflow.